 How the science is proven right in the cells

 Envita™ fixes nitrogen in corn and other crops all season long, and it does it from within the very cells of the plant.
-By entering the root cells at germination, it quickly colonizes and spreads throughout the plant as it grows and begins to fix N right away.
+As an in-furrow or foliar application, it quickly colonizes and spreads throughout the plant as it grows and begins to fix N right away.
 But Envita isn’t the first bacteria to fix N in crops.

 The microscopic images below show the Envita bacteria inhabiting cells in a sample of a corn leaf and root.
 The bacteria is blue/black stained in order to facilitate observation, and it is clearly present inside the cells.
 Similarly, a section of corn leaf shows the same blue-colored Envita bacteria present within the leaf cells.